Dr. MacGregor and her team are passionate about providing access to patient centered contraceptive and reproductive health care.

 • Once your referral is received, you will be contacted by secure email messaging (Medeo) and text message with booking instructions.

-Please note that while our team is committed to facilitating a gender neutral and inclusive experience not all of the following resources are written in a gender inclusive manner.
+Please note that while our team is committed to facilitating a gender-affirming and inclusive experience, not all of the following resources are written in a gender-inclusive manner.

 Fertility Awareness

-• Also known as fertility tracking, is a method used by individuals to understand their reproductive cycle and identify fertile and infertile periods.
+• Fertility tracking is a method used by individuals to understand their reproductive cycle and identify periods when they are fertile and infertile.
 By tracking various biomarkers such as basal body temperature, cervical mucus, and menstrual cycles, individuals can predict ovulation and determine the most fertile times for conception or, conversely, when to avoid unprotected intercourse to prevent pregnancy.

-• Fertility awareness empowers individuals with knowledge about their own bodies and offers a natural, non-invasive approach to family planning that can be used both to achieve and avoid pregnancy.
+• Fertility awareness empowers individuals with knowledge about their bodies and offers a natural, non-invasive approach to family planning that can be used both to achieve and avoid pregnancy.
 It requires diligence and consistency but provides a holistic understanding of reproductive health and can serve as a valuable tool for those seeking a deeper connection with their fertility.
+Visit here for a podcast featuring Dr. Natalie Crawford, MD, discussing this method.

-• This can be a useful tool for an person hoping to prevent or obtain pregnancy.
-For more information, consider Taking Charge of Your Fertility by Toni Weschler
+• This can be a helpful tool for a person hoping to prevent or obtain pregnancy.
+For more information, consider Taking Charge of Your Fertility by Toni Weschler.

 What contraceptive Option is right for you?